samratp0/metamask-connector-web3-react/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the assignment.

-Assignment features a Crypto Converter NEP to BUSD.
+Features a Crypto Converter NEP to BUSD.

 Contains feature to connect to and check Metamask balance.